Paid Marketing in 2026: Is User Acquisition Getting Too Expensive?

 For more than a decade, digital marketers have obsessed over user acquisition (UA).
 Budgets poured into Meta, Google, TikTok, and programmatic networks with one clear goal: drive installs, sign-ups, and conversions.
-But as we enter 2025, the landscape feels very different.
-Ask almost any growth team and you’ll hear the same refrain: “UA is getting too expensive.”
+But as we move through 2026, the landscape feels very different.
+Ask almost any growth team and you'll hear the same refrain: "UA is getting too expensive."

 Why Acquisition Costs Keep Rising